Cooperative: Credit unions, cooperative banking and cooperative insurance

 The Co-operative Bank's head office in Manchester.
 The statue in front is of Robert Owen, a pioneer in the cooperative movement.

 Credit unions are cooperative financial institutions owned and controlled by their members.
 Credit unions provide to its members the same services as banks but are considered not-for-profit organizations and adhere to cooperative principles.

 Credit unions originated in mid-19th-century Germany through the efforts of pioneers Franz Herman Schulze'Delitzsch and Friedrich Wilhelm Raiffeisen.
 The concept of financial cooperatives crossed the Atlantic at the turn of the 20th century, when the caisse populaire movement was started by Alphonse Desjardins in Quebec, Canada.
 In 1900, from his home in Lévis, he opened North America's first credit union, marking the beginning of the Mouvement Desjardins.
-Eight years later, Desjardins provided guidance for the first credit union in the United States, where there are now about 7,950 active status federally insured credit unions, with almost 90 million members and more than $679 billion on deposit.
+Eight years later, Desjardins provided guidance for the first credit union in the US, where there are about 7,950 active status federally insured credit unions, with almost 90 million members and more than $679 billion on deposit.

 Financial cooperatives hold a significant market share in Europe and Latin America, as well as a few countries in Sub-Saharan Africa.
 They also have a strong presence in Asia, Australia, and the United States.
 According to the World Council of Credit Unions (WOCCU), there were 68,882 financial cooperatives in 109 countries in 2016, serving more than 235 million members, with total assets exceeding 1.7 trillion dollars.
 The WOCCU's data do not include some major financial cooperative networks in Europe, such as Germany, Finland, France, Denmark, and Italy.
 In many high-income economies, financial cooperatives hold significant market shares of the banking sector.